Senators vs. Hurricanes: Betting Trends, Odds, Advanced Stats

 Senators Advanced Stats

-- Five of Ottawa's last 10 contests have gone over the total.
+- In its past 10 games, Ottawa has gone over the total three times.

-- The Senators total over the last 10 games is 0.1 goals greater than the 6.5 total listed for this matchup.

-- During their last 10 games, Senators' game goal totals average 8.2 goals, the same as their season-long game scoring average.
+- Over their last 10 games, Senators' game goal totals average 8.2 goals, equal to their season-long game scoring average.

-- The Senators have scored 242 goals this season (3.1 per game) to rank 19th in the league.

 Not all offers available in all states.
 Please gamble responsibly.
 If you or someone you know has developed a gambling problem or addiction, contact 1-800-GAMBLER.